-Plates 45-46: Installation view of Sunil Gupta's prints and Charan Singh's video at SUM Gallery.
-Courtesy: S.D.
+Plates 45: Installation view of Sunil Gupta's prints and Charan Singh's video at SUM Gallery.
+Courtesy: SD Holman.

 An eighteenth-century Persian text tells that a man named Ismail once set off in search of the grave of Sassui and Punhun.
 Upon reaching the vicinity, he dismounted his camel and spent three days fasting.
 On the third day, an old woman appeared, bringing some bread and water.
 Ismail refused.
 He would not eat till he saw Sassui and Punhun.
 The woman revealed that she was in fact Sassui.
 She showed him her youthful self as proof.
 But, she would not allow him to see Punhun for fear that she would lose him again.
 After much pleading, she relented.
 However, Sassui brought Punhun only partially out of their grave, holding both his hands tightly the whole while.
-In the eighteenth century, the text continues, pilgrims often journeyed to this remote grave and spent the night there in hopes of being visited by the lovers.5 dated back to the eighth century.
-Many bodies were dug up, which were in pristine conditions.
-Two bodies, a man and woman, appeared as though they were still alive.
+In the eighteenth century, the text continues, pilgrims often journeyed to this remote grave and spent the night there in hopes of being visited by the lovers.5 bodies, a man and woman, appeared as though they were still alive.
 The author notes that people said this man and woman were lovers.
 It may well be that he was alluding to the romance of Mall Mahmud and Bibi Nigar.
 Mahmud was part of the Arab army sent out to conquer Sindh in the eighth century, while Nigar was the daughter of the Hindu king, Nerun, after whom the fort is named.
 The pair fell in love, but met death at the hands of the army of Nerun.
 They spent the intervening millennium buried next to each other.